Florence

 3Barberino Designer Outlet, Via Antonio Meucci, 50031 Barberino di Mugello FI, Italy

-The Barberino Designer Outlet is located very close to the Barberino exit of the A1 motorway, and is a place where fashion and shopping enthusiasts will love to spend a whole day.
-It is part of the famous McArthur Glen outlet chain, and inside you can buy clothes of the best brands at discounted prices.
+The Barberino Designer Outlet is located very close to the A1 motorway exit at Barberino and is a place where fashion and shopping enthusiasts will love spending an entire day.
+Part of the renowned McArthur Glen chain, it offers discounted prices on clothing from top brands.

-The Barberino Outlet Village, open every day from 10am to 8pm, can also be reached by the shuttle service departing from Florence, at the Santa Maria Novella station, with departures every Friday, Saturday and Sunday at 9.30am, 11.30am and 2pm.
-Those who prefer to get there by car will find ample free parking.
+Barberino Outlet Village, open daily from 10am to 8pm, is also accessible via shuttle service departing from Florence at Santa Maria Novella station, with departures every Friday, Saturday and Sunday at 9.30am, 11.30am and 2pm.
+Those preferring to drive will find ample free parking.

 4Località Senni, 15, 50038 Scarperia e San Piero FI, Italy

-For fans of two and four wheels, Mugello is synonymous with the international circuit.
-In fact, the Italian MotoGP Grand Prix is run here every year, as well as other races of international importance such as the Ferrari 1000 Formula 1 Grand Prix of Tuscany, the Hankook 12h Mugello and the Mugello Classic.
+For enthusiasts of two and four-wheeled racing, Mugello is synonymous with the international circuit.
+Every year the MotoGP Italian Grand Prix takes place here, along with other internationally significant races such as the Ferrari 1000 Tuscan Grand Prix in Formula 1, the Hankook 12h Mugello and the Mugello Classic.

-The circuit can also be accessed for a free practice session by car or motorbike, with a split into turns and a timing service.
+The circuit can also be accessed for free practice sessions in a car or on a motorbike, with timed sessions and lap timing service available.

 Places to visit in Mugello